Kameron Misner: Miami Marlins

 Misner was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Miami Marlins with the 35th overall pick, and signed with them for $2.1 million.
-Misner made his professional debut with the Rookie-level Gulf Coast Marlins and, after eight games, was promoted to the Clinton LumberKings of the Class A Midwest League.
-Over 42 games between the two clubs, he batted .270/.388/.362 with two home runs and 24 RBIs.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Misner made his professional debut with the Rookie-level Gulf Coast Marlins and, after eight games, was promoted to the Clinton LumberKings of the Single–A Midwest League.
+Over 42 games between the two clubs, he batted .270/.388/.362 with two home runs and 24 RBI.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Misner was assigned to the Beloit Snappers of the High-A Central to begin 2021.
-After slashing .244/.350/.424 with 11 home runs, 56 RBIs, and 24 stolen bases over 88 games, he was promoted to the Pensacola Blue Wahoos of the Double-A South in late August.
+After slashing .244/.350/.424 with 11 home runs, 56 RBI, and 24 stolen bases over 88 games, he was promoted to the Pensacola Blue Wahoos of the Double-A South in late August.
 Over 14 games with Pensacola, Misner hit .309 with one home run and seven doubles.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox after the season.

 Tampa Bay Rays

 On November 30, 2021, the Marlins traded Misner to the Tampa Bay Rays in exchange for Joey Wendle.
 He was assigned to the Montgomery Biscuits of the Double-A Southern League for the 2022 season.
-Over 117 games, he slashed .251/.384/.431 with 16 home runs, 62 RBIs, 25 doubles, and 32 stolen bases.
+Over 117 games, he slashed .251/.384/.431 with 16 home runs, 62 RBI, 25 doubles, and 32 stolen bases.
+For the 2023 season, Misner was assigned to the Durham Bulls of the Triple-A International League.
+Over 130 games, he batted .226 with 21 home runs, 58 RBI, and 21 stolen bases.
+He was assigned back to Durham to open the 2024 season.

+On August 2, 2024, Misner was selected to the 40-man roster and promoted to the major leagues for the first time.
+In 8 games for Tampa Bay during his rookie campaign, Misner went 1-for-15 (.067).

+Misner was initially optioned to Triple-A Durham to begin the 2025 season.
+However, following an injury to Richie Palacios, the Rays added Misner to their Opening Day roster.
+On March 28, 2025, Misner hit his first career home run, which was a walk-off against the Colorado Rockies and the first major-league home run in George M. Steinbrenner Field history.
+With this home run, Misner became the first player in MLB history to hit his first home run as a walkoff on opening day.
+In 71 appearances for Tampa Bay, he batted .213/.273/.345 with five home runs, 22 RBI, and eight stolen bases.
+Misner was designated for assignment by the Rays on November 6.

+Kansas City Royals

+On November 10, 2025, the Rays traded Misner to the Kansas City Royals in exchange for cash considerations or a player to be named later.

+Personal life

+Misner is the son of parents Terry and Stephanie.
+Brother to Logan and Brylee.